modalitysystems/modalitysoftware-docs/twa/CustomUserAttributes.md

 To configure custom attributes to show up in your Power BI reports, you must add their names to the `configuration.CustomUserPropertiesForReports` table in the TWA SQL database.

 The table has numbered CustomAttribute columns for their corresponding filter in Power Bi.
-The values must match whichever custom attributes names you have previously configured to use.
+The values must match whichever custom attributes names you have previously configured in the `configuration.CustomUserProperties` table to use.
 They can be in whatever order you wish for them to show up in, such as in the following example.

 | CustomAttribute1 | CustomAttribute2 | CustomAttribute3 | etc.. |
 | --- | --- | --- | --- |